FAIR-Chem/fairchem/train.md

 In the S2EF task, the model takes the positions of the atoms as input and predicts the energy and per-atom forces as calculated by DFT.
-To train a model for the S2EF task, you can use the `ForcesTrainer` Trainer and `SinglePointLMDB` dataset by specifying the following in your configuration file:
+To train a model for the S2EF task, you can use the `ForcesTrainer` Trainer and `TrajectoryLmdb` dataset by specifying the following in your configuration file:
 ```
 trainer: forces  # Use the ForcesTrainer